jpmckeown/pitch-sorted/diary-notes.md

 30 July
 + what makes level end? no sheep available to tractor
 + sheep sprite equal size head & body
-+ is there a minimum score to proress to next level?
++ is there a minimum score to progress to next level?
 + level ending screen?
 + game over screen if completed all levels?
 + EditMode? wander toggle